Breakfast Clubs are completely FREE…. And will remain free!

 The original concept came about in 2007 when I took a vehicle to a motor engineer here in Hull, an ex REME veteran called Peter Barker.
 While working on this vehicle over the coming months, a couple of Pete’s former comrades would drop by every so often for a brew, which got me thinking, and I hit upon the idea of inviting other local veterans I would meet randomly, to join us at Pete’s garage, and meet every Saturday for some banter, a ‘brew’ and a ‘butty’.

 It wasn’t long before there was a group of veterans meeting every Saturday morning, and they all just kept coming back!
-One day I suggested we call it a ‘Breakfast Club’ and suggested we call it the ‘BBC’ (‘Barker’s Breakfast Club’)… and the first Armed Forces & Veterans Breakfast Club was born.
+One day I suggested we call it a ‘Breakfast Club’ and I thought it would be amusing to call it the ‘BBC’ (‘Barker’s Breakfast Club’)… and the first Armed Forces & Veterans Breakfast Club was came into being.

 When veterans from other areas of the country visited in 2014, on the occasion of my 50th birthday, they thought it was a wonderful idea, saying they wished they had something similar in their own areas.
 I suggested they start their own, and used my experience running the BBC to get them started.
-The Breakfast Clubs proliferated from there on at an astonishing rate, and spread into Europe and further.
-The uptake has been phenomenal, both here and overseas (Germany, France, Spain, Croatia, Cyprus, Australia and more), with us being on track to open our 250th club by mid 2017, and as I edit/update this (21st April 2017) we estimate we currently have in excess of thirty-five thousand members (there is a percentage of members in all of the clubs who do not use Facebook, which we can’t accurately count).
+The Breakfast Clubs proliferated organically from there at an astonishing rate, and spread into Europe, and further afield.
+The uptake has been phenomenal, both here and overseas (Germany, France, Spain, Croatia, Cyprus, Bulgaria, Australia and more), with us being on track to open our 250th club by the end 2017, and as I edit/update this (30th Oct 2017) there are around 230 clubs, with, we estimate, in excess of thirty-five thousand members (there is a percentage of members in all of the clubs who do not use Facebook, which we can’t accurately count).

 We have seen first-hand the huge, positive impact the Breakfast Clubs are having on the lives of so many veterans and their families.
 It is truly STAGGERING, and it has driven us to work very hard on them since it all began.
 The mutual support they afford, and the connections they are making, even outside of the clubs, is incredible.

-Breakfast Clubs have been discussed in the House of Commons, and our profile grows day by day: we have met with Mark Lancaster, Parliamentary Under-Secretary of State for Defence Veterans, Reserves and Personnel, and with representatives of the Armed Forces Covenant, resulting in Breakfast Clubs being named as only the third ‘Support Group’ affiliated to the Armed Forces Covenant, along with the RBL & SSAFA https://www.armedforcescovenant.gov.uk/support-and-advice/veterans/
+Breakfast Clubs have been discussed in the House of Commons, and our profile grows day by day: we have met with Mark Lancaster in 2016, while he was Parliamentary Under-Secretary of State for Defence Veterans, Reserves and Personnel, and with representatives of the Armed Forces Covenant, resulting in Breakfast Clubs being named as only the third ‘Support Group’ affiliated to the Armed Forces Covenant, along with the RBL & SSAFA https://www.armedforcescovenant.gov.uk/support-and-advice/veterans/

 We also try to keep Breakfast Clubs simple and easy to run for the sake of the ‘admins’ or ‘Group Leaders’.
 There would be no incentive for them to take up the challenge to start a club if the administrative duties were too time consuming or labour-intensive, because they are veterans too.